Say You Don't Want It

-"Say You Don't Want It" is a song by English indie pop band One Night Only, released as the first and only single from their second album.
-It had its first play on Greg James's Radio 1 show on 25 June 2010.
+"Say You Don't Want It" is a song by English indie pop band One Night Only, released as the first and only single from their self-titled second album.
+It had its first play on Greg James's BBC Radio 1 show on 25 June 2010, and was later released as a single on digital and physical formats in August.